FuelLabs/fuel-indexer/docs/src/getting-started/configuration.md

 - Port of the Fuel node

-> GraphQL API: The enpoint at which GraphQL queries will be processed.
+> GraphQL API: The endpoint at which GraphQL queries will be processed.
 This is context dependent.
-If ran using the `fuel-indexer` binary, these options apply to the GraphQL service run in that binary.
-If ran using the `fuel-indexer-api-server` binary, these options will apply to that service.
+If using the `fuel-indexer` binary, these options apply to the GraphQL service run in that binary.
+If using the `fuel-indexer-api-server` binary, these options will apply to that service.

 `--graphql-api-host` <GRAPHQL-API-HOST>